-If you are considering starting a new business or service, making physical changes to your building, or changing the location of your business (within the Neighborhood), please contact the HGN design review coordinator – Thomas Starinsky at (216) 771-1994 or email@example.com for assistance.
-The coordinator will review your plans, help you file a design review application form with the appropriate city department and schedule a meeting with the committee.
-However, prior to scheduling a review, a design review application form must be completed and returned, along with project plans, to HGN offices no later than 5:00 pm the Wednesday before a scheduled design review meeting.
-If the form is not received in the office by this time, you cannot be placed on the week’s agenda.
-Meetings are generally held on the first and third Wednesday of the month at 8:30 a.m.
+If you are considering starting a new business or service, making physical changes to your building, or changing the location of your business (within the Neighborhood), please contact the Historic Downtown Cleveland Design Review Committee Coordinator (design review coordinator) – Thomas Starinsky at (216) 771-1994 or firstname.lastname@example.org for assistance.
+The coordinator will provide design technical assistance on your project and guide you through the design review process.
+Meetings are generally held on the first and third Wednesday of the month at 8:00 a.m.
+Project presentation materials must be received by the design review coordinator one week prior to the meeting date your project will be reviewed.

 You may also refer to the Development Guide to Cleveland’s Gateway District and The Gateway District – Re-Imagining the Public Realm planning documents in developing your project.